The ‘missing middle’ is a huge driver of the housing crisis. This Chicago developer wants to fix it

 “The trend has been toward smaller units that you can get a higher rent per square foot and more units to make the economics work,” says J. Michael Drew, founding principal of Structured Development.
 “There was nobody producing anything that would provide for family living because the cost of producing larger affordable units was prohibitive.”

 That was almost the case with Harrison Row Townhomes.
-The first phase of the project included seven homes, all made by typical construction, with workers on site building them up piece by piece over the course of eight months.
+The first phase of the project included seven homes, all made by typical construction, with workers onsite building them up piece by piece over the course of eight months.
 As often happens, it took longer than expected, and the costs rose.
 “We had the typical issues of a stick building, which is weather, delays, interference, some security issues,” Drew says.
 “When we built them, I looked at it and said, ‘I’ve got to find a better solution.'”

-For the remaining homes in the project – three-bedroom townhomes, including 28 duplexes – Structured Development turned to modular construction.
+For the remaining homes in the project–three-bedroom townhomes, including 28 duplexes–Structured Development turned to modular construction.
 The duplexes will all be built by Kinexx Modular Construction, a Chicago-based builder that uses a factory-based approach to build cube-like modules that get stacked and connected on the building site.
 This approach makes the second phase of Harrison Row Townhomes cheaper and faster to build, which will help ensure that the homes can be priced to meet the needs of families currently looking for that missing middle housing.
-It joins other efforts in this neighborhood to address the missing middle housing challenge, including one project that was built on a city-owned empty lot.
+It joins other efforts in this neighborhood to address the missing-middle housing challenge, including one project that was built on a city-owned empty lot.

 From the start of assembly in the factory to the completion of the home on the construction site, the modular duplexes of the Harrison Row Townhomes will take just 90 days each to build.
 The first is nearing completion now.